 The first thing is to keep an open mind.
 Don’t get online to validate what you already believe or want to believe.
-In fact, search for the opposite of that to see what those with different opinions have to say.
+In fact, search for the opposite to see what those with different opinions say.
 It’s a good idea to question yourself sometimes.

 Take everything you see online with a grain of salt.
-If you’re at a non-established website, check to make sure it’s easy to read, thorough and consistent.
-Everyone can build a website, but making a good website still takes a lot of effort.
+If you’re at a non-established website, check to see it’s easy to read, thorough and consistent.
+Everyone can build a website, but making good, non-click-baiting content still takes a lot of effort.
 It can’t be faked.

 - Stoke strong emotions, like fear, anger, anxiety, or disgust.

-- Are outrageous, hard to believe, or based on a popular meme.
-Generally, life is not black or white — it’s somewhere in between, it’s colorful.
-Extreme stuff hardly exists.
+- Are outrageous, hard to believe, or full of superlatives.
+Generally, life is not black or white — it’s somewhere in between.
+So, extreme stuff hardly exists.

-- Use a convenient or unverifiable source, like another story (patch-writing) or “people familiar with the matter” (likely non-existent).
+- Use a convenient or unverifiable source or opinion-based.

-Keep in mind that real photos, videos, and audio can be edited to distort, change, or nudge the fact one way or another.
-And sometimes, even the most reputable websites can get things wrong, or even intentionally publish lousy content out of greed or an ulterior motive.
+Keep in mind that photos, videos, and audio can be edited to distort, change, or nudge the fact one way or another.

 - Fact-check the information.
 Personally, I use Factcheck.org and Snopes.com.
 Note: Just because a website has the word fact in its name doesn’t mean it actually a fact-checking site.

-- Verify the information by checking the source when possible.
-For example, if you check with Microsoft, it’ll be crystal clear that Windows 11 doesn’t exist.
+- Verify the information by checking with the source when possible.

 - Check the uncut direct speech or original documents.

 There you go.
 Before you click one of those share buttons below — you know you want to! — here’s the recap:

-Our attention has value, pay it to the party that deserves it.
-That’s true in the real world and cyberspace as well.
-Conducting your life while being misinformed or manipulated is arguably worse than having cancer or an infected computer.
+Our attention has value.
+Pay it to the parties that deserve it.
+That’s true in the real world and the cyberspace as well.
+Conducting your life while being misinformed or manipulated is arguably worse than having cancer, let alone an infected computer.